cnpem/AtomPacker/README.md

 print(ap.summary)
 ```

-### 2. Packing nanoparticle atoms with packmol inside a boundary and filter atoms inside the cavity;
+### [WIP] 2.
+Packing nanoparticle atoms with packmol inside a boundary and filter atoms inside the cavity;

 ```python
 from AtomPacker import *